RogerLuo-Code/coding-practice/problem_solution/lc658_find_k_closest_elements/lc658_find_k_closest_elements.md

 * When updating left and right indices, using `mid + 1`, `mid`, or `mid - 1`?
   - if `x - A[mid] > A[mid + k] - x`, it means `A[mid + k]` is closed to x and the window `A[mid + 1] - A[mid + k]` is better than the window `A[mid] - A[mid + k - 1]`.
 Therefore update `left = mid + 1`
   - if `x - A[mid] < A[mid + k] - x`, it means `A[mid]` is closed to x and the current window `A[mid] - A[mid + k - 1]` or potentially some window on the left is better.
 Therefore update `right = mid`.
 Note taht it is NOT `mid - 1`, since from the comparison we only know the current window is better and don't know whether the window on the left is better.
   - if `x - A[mid] == A[mid + k] - x`, don't stop here and continue to check the left see whether there is a better window.
 In the problem description, it requires "If there is a tie, the smaller elements are always preferred."
-Therefore, update `right = mid`.
+Therefore, update `right = mid` to search smaller elements.
 * When to end the while loop for binary search? `left == right`
 * For comparison, using absolute value `abs(x - A[mid]` or relative value with sign `x - A[mid]`?
 If `A[mid] == A[mid + k]`, we don't know ehther to move left or right using absolute value (need additional check).
 Relative values can tell the direction based on the sign of the value.
 The absolute value comparison method fails at cases like `A = [1,1,2,2,2,2,2,3,3]`, `x = 3`, `k = 2`.